-Octopuses are one of those animal groups that beat science fiction to the punch: big-eyed, multi-armed, soft-bodied, shape-shifting and venomous, with intelligence that can match wits with us; alien, yet homegrown during the Earth’s Late Jurassic period, about 140 million years ago.
+Octopuses can rival the creatures of science fiction: big-eyed, multi-armed, soft-bodied, shape-shifting and venomous, with incredible intelligence; alien, yet homegrown during the Earth’s Late Jurassic period, about 140 million years ago.

-Today 300 or so species are distributed among temperate, subtropical and tropical waters around the globe and occupy habitats from coral reefs down to the ocean floor.
+Today, about 300 species are distributed among temperate, subtropical and tropical waters around the globe and occupy habitats from coral reefs down to the ocean floor.

-Join us to ponder eight stranger-than-fiction facts about octopuses (and yes, that’s the correct plural).
+Join us to ponder eight stranger-than-fiction facts about octopuses.

 Octopuses have blue blood.
 Not from royal genes, but from copper.
 Unlike a lot of other marine invertebrates, octopuses have a high metabolic rate, and therefore a high demand for oxygen.
 Copper-based hemocyanin is more efficient for transporting oxygen at low temperatures and low oxygen concentrations than is the iron-based hemoglobin that makes our blood red.